 Perspectives Charter Schools works to prevent bullying of all kinds and provide a safe space for students.
-All Perspectives employees who witness bullying or school violence, or who possess reliable information that would lead a reasonable person to suspect that a person is a target of bullying must: a) intervene immediately in a manner that is appropriate to the context and ensures the safety of all persons involved; and 2) report the incident of bullying or retaliation to the Principal/Designee as soon as practicable, but within 24 hours via a Bullying Complaint form and cooperate fully in an investigation of the incident and implementation of a safety plan developed by the Principal/Designee.
+All Perspectives employees who witness bullying or school violence, or who possess reliable information that would lead a reasonable person to suspect that a person is a target of bullying must: a) intervene immediately in a manner that is appropriate to the context and ensures the safety of all persons involved; and 2) report the incident of bullying or retaliation to the Principal/Designee as soon as possible after the report is received via a Bullying Complaint form and cooperate fully in an investigation of the incident and implementation of a safety plan developed by the Principal/Designee.

 Parents/guardians and students should report Perspectives Charter Schools employees or students who are contributing to, commenting on and engaging in fighting, bullying, and/or inappropriate activities via social media.
 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the Complaint Manager or any staff member with whom the student is comfortable speaking.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the Complaint Manager or any staff member.
 Anonymous reports are also accepted.
+Anonymous reports shall not be construed to permit formal disciplinary action solely on the basis of an anonymous report.